replicatedhq/replicated-docs/docs/enterprise/delete-admin-console.md

    ```
    Replace `NAMESPACE` with the name of the namespace where the admin console is installed.

-   In the output of this command, note the application slug that you want to remove.
+   In the output of this command, note the slug for the application that you want to remove.

 1. Run the following command to remove an application reference:
    ```